-Icon Behavior Shortcut Add row Click the Add row icon to add a new row Сору Click the Copy icon to copy the content with or without header: Click the Copy icon to copy the content that is currently highlighted in the Data Output panel.
+lcon Behavior Shortcut Add row Click the Add row icon to add a new row Сору Click the Copy icon to copy the content with or without header: Click the Copy icon to copy the content that is currently highlighted in the Data Output panel.
 Click Copy with headers to copy the highlighted content along with the header.
 Cmd/Ctrl + C Paste Click the Paste icon to paste a previously copied row with or without serial/identity values: Click the Paste icon to paste a previously copied row into a new row.
 Click the Paste with SERIAL/IDENTITY values? if you want to paste the copied column values in the serial/identity columns.
-Option/Alt + Shift + P Delete Click the Delete icon to mark the selected rows for deletion.
+Note that copied row having Bytea datatype cell will be pasted as Null.
+Option/Alt Shift + P + Delete Click the Delete icon to mark the selected rows for deletion.
 These marked rows get deleted when you click the Save Data Changes icon.
-Option/Alt + Shift + D Save Data Changes Click the Save Data Changes icon to save data changes (insert, update, or delete) in the Data Output Panel to the server.
+Option/Alt Shift + D + Save Data Changes Click the Save Data Changes icon to save data changes (insert, update, or delete) in the Data Output Panel to the server.
 F6 Save results to file Click the Save results to file icon to save the result set of the current query as a delimited text file (CSV, if the field separator is set to a comma).
 This button will only be enabled when a query has been executed and there are results in the data grid.
 You can specify the CSV/TXT settings in the Preference Dialogue under SQL Editor -> CSV/TXT output.
-F8 Graph Visualiser Use the Graph Visualiser button to generate graphs of the query results.
+F8 Graph Visu- aliser Use the Graph Visualiser button to generate graphs of the query results.
 SQL Use the SQL button to check the current query that gave the data.